canatella/bitbake-el/README.md

 * interacting with the bitbake script so that you can run bitbake seamlessly from emacs.
-If your editing a recipe, recompiling is just one `M-x bb-recompile` command away,
+If your editing a recipe, recompiling is just one `M-x bitbake-recompile` command away,

 * deploying recipes output directly to your target device over ssh for direct testing (if your image supports read-write mode),